 RECOGNITION BY THE CITY OF CAMPBELLTON

 Make that a builder of men as well.
 The Selection Committee at the Sports Hall of Fame nailed it, recognizing that local heroes amaze us and influence us.
-Debi Mazar got it right too.

 In 2008, surviving members of the Speed Demons pooled their photos and thoughts and published a 100-page book simply called The Speed Demons.

-In an email dated Saturday, 25 April 2015, Centennial Library Director Jocelyn Paquette writes, “The Speed Demons [book] is being looked at regularly.
+In an email dated Saturday, 25 April 2015, Centennial Library Director Jocelyn Paquette wrote, “The Speed Demons [book] is being looked at regularly.
 People are so enjoying seeing themselves as they were then and appreciate the great memories that come with such a read.”

 Good to see that the book has … well … legs.

 The Speed Demons book is not available at any bookstore or online.